 Position the cursor where you want your page number to sit.
 Click once and drag to draw a text box wide enough to hold the required amount of numbers.

 Select Type > Insert Special Character > Markers > Current Page Number.
 Once you have completed this step a capital "A" will automatically appear.
 The capital " A" represents the " A" parent page.
 You can select, Command + A, and edit the character to any font, size, alignment and color to match the style of your document.

 We are now going to create the adjacent page number.
 However we need to switch back to the selection tool first (Escape + V).
 In my document I have set the left hand page up first.
 So, instead of going through the steps again, to place the right hand number we will simply copy (Command + C) and paste (Command + V) the text box you have just formatted.

 Position this text box on the right hand page, go to the paragraph palette and change the alignment to align right.

 By default number 1 starts on the front cover.
 Traditionally you wouldn't need the cover numbered.
 It's possible to remove the number without disturbing the rest of the page numbers.
 Click once on the page icon you wish to edit, in this case it is the first page.
-Select the options menu for the page palette, which located in the top right hand corner of the palette and scroll down to Override All Master Page Items.
+Select the options menu for the page palette, which located in the top right hand corner of the palette and scroll down to Override All Parent Page Items.
 Now click on the page number/text box you want to remove and delete it.